 - Progress is measured against individual targets regularly and discussed at SEN reviews

-- Mount Street Academy has a hygiene suite which has a ceiling track hoist.
-Both Mount Street and Lincoln Carlton Academy have access to a portable hoist and changing bench
+- Lincoln Carlton Academy has a hygiene suite which has a ceiling track hoist as well as access to a portable hoist and changing bench.

-- Both schools are all on one level with wheelchair access to all classrooms, group rooms and outdoor learning areas
+- The school is all on one level with wheelchair access to all classrooms, group rooms and outdoor learning areas

 - Transition support includes visits to other settings, extra visits to the school, transition books and visual supports where appropriate and meetings with parents/carers